pianove/frontend-nanodegree-mobile-portfolio/README.md

 then went up to 94/100 thanks to
 2. css optimization (media=print)
 3. remove of the <script async src="js/perfmatters.js"></script> as the crpmetrics can be reported by google analytics api. the inline script function sends these metrics to an analytic server.
-4. skip web font and inline css into html.
+4. skip web font and inline css into html to optimize bytes and get the same design.

 All these changes resulted in a mobile score of 93/100.

 ####Part 2: Optimize Frames per Second in pizza.html